Breast Cancer: Risk Factors, Symptoms & Screenings

 Image

 Breast cancer is a topic that touches many lives.
 Statistically, one in eight women will face a breast cancer diagnosis in her lifetime.
-In fact, this year alone it’s projected that 310,720 women in the US will receive this diagnosis.

 Most breast cancers grow slowly, often taking up to 10 years before you even notice a lump.
 Yet, if left undiagnosed and treated, cancerous cells can spread to other parts of your body.